Kate Middleton owns the Reiss Vinnie Blouse in off-white.

-In February 2016, the Duchess of Cambridge (also known as Kate Middleton) wore the Reiss Vinnie shirt for an event held at Kensington Palace.
-Along with the Huffington Post, Kate launched the #YoungMindsMatter initiative.
+The Princess of Wales wore the blouse publicly in February 2016, for an event held at Kensington Palace.
+Along with The Huffington Post, she launched the #YoungMindsMatter initiative.

 Kate worked as Guest Editor at the newspaper, taking over one of the apartments in Kensington Palace and turning it into a temporary newsroom.
 During the launch, Kate penned a blog post on the topic of child mental health and commissioned articles from other organisations and notable people in the industry.